 The solution to “Deprecated: required $parameter follows optional $parameter”

-For those WordPress users who don’t know PHP and are not developers switch back to PHP 7.4 / Change PHP Version using cPanel or control panel whatsoever you have.
+For those WordPress users who don’t know PHP and are not developers switch back to PHP 7.4 / Change PHP Version using cPanel or control panel whatever you have.
 Moving back from PHP 8 would fix this issue.

-If you are seeing this error then it clearly means you have any or some functions in which you have declared an optional parameter before the required one.
+If you are seeing this error then it means you have any or some functions in which you have declared an optional parameter before the required one.

 Example The From Video:- We are seeing an error stating “Deprecated: required parameter $width follows optional parameter $attach_id in …….path of the file….. line …”.